MostAwesomeDude/construct/README.rst

 --------
 Version 2.5.5 is the previous stable release.
 If you are maintaining a project that depended on this framework for a long time, you should probably use this version.
 This branch is not actively maintained.
 Only bugfixes will be added.

 Version 2.8.2 was released on September 23th, 2016.
 There are significant API and implementation changes.
 Fields are now name-less and operators / >> are used to construct Structs and Sequences.
 Most classes were redesigned and reimplemented.
 You should read the documentation again.
-Docstrings are up-to-date. **Website is currently half stale and broken.**

-Warning: Union class is currently broken.

 Development and support